kind-lab/mimic-profiles/input/pagecontent/guidance.md

 ### Introduction
-This guide walks through the profiles found in the MIMIC IG.
+This guide walks through the profiles found in the MIMIC-IV Profiles.

-An exemplar patient generated using the MIMIC IG profiles will appear as Figure 1.
+An exemplar patient generated using the MIMIC-IV profiles will appear as Figure 1.
 The profiles fall into one of 6 categories:
 1. Administration: Resources related to patient information and visit encounters.
 2. Organizational: Resources related to careunit location and hospital organizations.
 3. Charted Observations: Resources related to charted events occuring in the ED and ICU.